 Portfolio growth was awesome!
 It was great to see a combination of contribution and market growth drive an 80k+ increase in portfolio size.

-Steve my dividend employee got to work and earned over $7000 in dividends for the year with more to come next year.
+Steve my dividend employee got to work.
+He earned over $7000 in dividends for the year with more to come next year.

-My savings rate wasn’t where I wanted it to be but it was respectable and I know I can improve upon it going forward.
-I already have plans for 2017 to do just that by improving my income and trying my hand at a side hustle(self-publishing) that will hopefully boost my savings rate a bit.
+My savings rate wasn’t where I wanted it to be.
+However, it was respectable.
+I know I can improve upon it going forward.
+I already have plans for 2017 to do just that.
+I’ll improve my income by trying my hand at a side hustle(self-publishing).
+That will hopefully boost my savings rate a bit.

-I’m more motivated now in regards to this journey than I ever was and hope 2016 is just the start of something great for both my portfolio and myself as well.
+I’m more motivated now in regards to this journey than I ever was.
+I hope 2016 is just the start of something great for both my portfolio and myself as well.
 I hope your 2016 was just as good as mine for both your portfolio and personal growth.

 Thanks for reading!
-2017 goals are up next as well as the first post about my side-hustle which will set a baseline of what my December earnings looked like before I started writing again that month and publishing again this month.
+2017 goals are up next as well as the first post about my side-hustle.
+That will set a baseline of what my December earnings.
+That’ll be before I started writing again that month and publishing again this month.